suhasmaddali/Airbnb-Home-Prices-Prediction/README.md

 ## Visualizations

-In this section, we are going to be exploring various features in the data and also gain a visual understanding of relationships between features to aid in our understanding of our data in making useful predictions.
+In this section, we will **delve** into the data to uncover valuable insights and visualize the relationships between different features.
+By exploring the data in depth and gaining a visual understanding of its structure, we can better understand the underlying patterns and make more accurate predictions.
+With this approach, we can unlock the full potential of our data and make informed decisions based on the insights we discover.

 <img src = "https://github.com/suhasmaddali/Airbnb-Home-Prices-Prediction/blob/main/images/Data%20Image.png"/>